Internet-Draft | SPICE SD-CWT | June 2025 |

 (Confirmation Key CWT) protected header field (defined in [RFC9528]).¶

-Together the digests in protected parts of the issued SD-CWT, and the disclosures hashed in unprotected header of the issuer_sd_cwt
+The digests in protected parts of the issued SD-CWT and the disclosures hashed in unprotected header of the issuer_sd_cwt

-are used by the Verifier to confirm the disclosed claims.
+are used together by the Verifier to confirm the disclosed claims.

-The CBOR Web Token Specification (Section 1.1 of [RFC8392]), uses strings, negative integers, and unsigned integers as map keys.
-This specification relaxes that requirement, by also allowing CBOR tagged integers and text strings as map keys.
-CBOR maps used in a CWT cannot have duplicate keys.
-(An integer or string map key is distinct key from a tagged map key which wraps the corresponding integer or string value).¶
+The CBOR Web Token Specification (Section 1.1 of [RFC8392]), uses text strings, negative integers, and unsigned integers as map keys.
+This specification also allows the CBOR simple value registered in this specification in Section 15.2, and CBOR tagged integers and text strings as map keys.
+As in CWTs, CBOR maps used in an SD-CWT or SD-KBT also cannot have duplicate keys.
+(An integer or text string map key is a distinct key from a tagged map key that wraps the corresponding integer or text string value).¶

 When sorted, map keys in CBOR are arranged in bytewise lexicographic order of the key's deterministic encodings (see Section 4.2.1 of [RFC8949]).